lukechi1219/zenith524_app/privacy-policy.md

 ## Data Storage and Security

 ### Storage Infrastructure
-- Your data is securely stored using Google Firebase cloud services
+- Your data is securely stored using Google Firebase services
 - All data transmission between your device and our servers is encrypted using industry-standard TLS protocols
-- Firebase provides enterprise-grade security with multiple layers of protection
+- Google Firebase provides enterprise-grade security with multiple layers of protection

 ### Data Retention
 - **Free Tier Users:** Session data is retained for 2 weeks, after which older data is automatically deleted